Takata Airbag Recall Update Including Death During Repair

 This past January, Takata was fined $1 billion in a charge of wire fraud related to how the firm handled the airbag defects.
 Last month the Japanese company filed for bankruptcy protection and disclosed an agreement to sell its assets to a competitor.Airbag Recall Continues to Expand

 Recently, Takata added 2.7 million more airbags to the recall list after testing revealed a new hazard.
 Some airbag inflaters that rely on calcium sulfate to keep them dry can rupture when deployed because the inflater combusts in an "over-aggressive" manner.

 These most recent recalled airbags - all on the driver's side - are installed in Ford, Mazda and Nissan vehicles.
 Takata continues to test later generations of inflaters, which may potentially add to the number of recalled vehicles.

 So far, 17 million airbags have been replaced in the U.S. The replacement rate is slow due to the limited availability of new parts.

 If you or a family member has been injured or harmed by a defective product such as a vehicle airbag or by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.